neondatabase/website/content/docs/postgres/query-performance.md

 ```

 This change decreases the memory footprint for storing `age` data, potentially improving the performance of queries that operate on that data.

+For an overview of common Postgres data types, refer to our [data types](/docs/postgres/data-types-intro) guide.

 ### Limit your result sets